-Dr Brennan tells the NC3Rs the top five reasons why zebrafish are her model of choice.
+Dr Caroline Brennan, from Queen Mary University of London, tells the NC3Rs the top five reasons why zebrafish are her model of choice.

 When using animals in research, it is important to minimise animal suffering by using the least sentient organism possible to answer the question at hand.
 But, there are also purely scientific reasons why ‘lower’ organisms, such as zebrafish, can create a better model system.
 Some of these reasons are outlined below: